HorstFanz/disease-prediction-bayes/README.md

 ## To Do

 - Check the script for errors (especially the later ones further info can be found at [`README.md file in /scripts`](/scripts))
-- Chose country of interes for prediction
+- Chose country of interest for prediction
 - Predict the response variable for country of interest.
 This can be done using the model scrpits in [`/scrpits`](/scripts)
 - Elaborate on visualization and summary of the results
 - Store results in [`output folder`](/output/)